-The vehicle interaction maturity framework4 (maturity framework) is a good starting point for the mine operator to understand where they are at on the vehicle interaction journey.
-It provides an important insight and importantly, provides the reasons for change or the 'burning platform' for change.
+The vehicle interaction maturity framework5 is a good starting point for mine operators to understand where they are at on the vehicle interaction journey.
+It provides mine operators with an important insight and importantly, provides the reasons for change or the 'burning platform' for change.